 Please see below for detailed information on the NHAA CPE system.
 If you have any questions please contact the office, we're happy to help.

-If you join within 12 months of graduating, you do not have to supply CPE for the rest of the membership year in which you join.
-Depending on when in the year you join, that may give you many or only a few months exemption.
-E.g. if you join in May, you get 8 months exemption, if you join in September, only 4.
+If you join within 12 months of graduating, you do not have to supply CPE for the rest of the year in which you join.
+CPE is collected on the financial year, so depending on when you completed your course you may get many or only a few months exemption.
+E.g. if completed in June, you get 12 months exemption, if you completed in Dec, you get only 6 months exemption.

 For all others, as you will have given us CPE with your application, your next CPE diary will be for the remainder of the membership year in which you join, pro-rata at 4 points per month (not including the month you join).
-E.g. if you join in May, you will be asked for 28 points at the end of the year, if you join in September, you will be asked for only 12.
+E.g. if you join in November, you will be asked for 28 points at the end of the financial year, if you join in march, you will be asked for only 12.